pmetzger/simh-docs/docs/simh_faq.md

 ## Can I connect real devices on the host computer to SIMH?

-Currently Ethernet devices, Serial Ports and physical disks and/or CD-ROMs are the devices which can be accessed directly from SIMH simulators.
+Currently Ethernet devices, serial ports and physical disks and/or CD-ROMs are the devices which can be accessed directly from SIMH simulators.